Church of England: Primates

-The most senior bishop of the Church of England is the Archbishop of Canterbury, who is the metropolitan of the southern province of England, the Province of Canterbury.
-He has the status of Primate of All England, and is the focus of unity for the worldwide Anglican Communion of independent national or regional churches.
-Justin Welby was the most recent Archbishop of Canterbury, from 4 February 2013 to his resignation effective on 6 January 2025.
-In October 2025, Dame Sarah Mullally was named as Welby's successor – the first woman in the history of the office.
+The most senior bishop of the Church of England is the archbishop of Canterbury, who is the metropolitan of the southern province of England, the Province of Canterbury.
+She has the status of Primate of All England, and is the focus of unity for the worldwide Anglican Communion of independent national or regional churches.
+Dame Sarah Mullally currently serves as Archbishop, succeeding Justin Welby, who resigned effective 6 January 2025.
+Mullally is the first woman to hold this office.

-The second most senior bishop is the Archbishop of York, who is the metropolitan of the northern province of England, the Province of York.
-For historical reasons (relating to the time of York's control by the Danes) he is referred to as the Primate of England.
+The second most senior bishop is the archbishop of York, who is the metropolitan of the northern province of England, the Province of York.
+For historical reasons (relating to the time of York's control by the Danes) he is referred to as the primate of England.
 Stephen Cottrell became Archbishop of York in 2020.
-The Bishop of London, the Bishop of Durham and the Bishop of Winchester are ranked in the next three positions, insofar as the holders of those sees automatically become members of the House of Lords.
+The bishop of London, the bishop of Durham and the bishop of Winchester are ranked in the next three positions, insofar as the holders of those sees automatically become members of the House of Lords.
 (Note: The bishops are named in this order in the section.)

 Diocesan bishops

-The process of appointing diocesan bishops is complex, due to historical reasons balancing hierarchy against democracy, and is handled by the Crown Nominations Committee which submits names to the Prime Minister (acting on behalf of the Crown) for consideration.
+The process of appointing diocesan bishops is complex, due to historical reasons balancing hierarchy against democracy, and is handled by the Crown Nominations Committee which submits names to the prime minister (acting on behalf of the Crown) for consideration.

 Representative bodies

 The Church of England has a legislative body, General Synod.
 This can create two types of legislation, measures and canons.
 Measures have to be approved but cannot be amended by the British Parliament before receiving royal assent and becoming part of the law of England.
 Although it is the established church in England only, its measures must be approved by both Houses of Parliament including the non-English members.
-Canons require Royal Licence and Royal Assent, but form the law of the church, rather than the law of the land.
+Canons require royal licence and royal assent, but form the law of the church, rather than the law of the land.

 Another assembly is the Convocation of the English Clergy, which is older than the General Synod and its predecessor the Church Assembly.
-By the Synodical Government Measure 1969 almost all of the Convocations' functions were transferred to the General Synod.
+By the Synodical Government Measure 1969 almost all of the convocations' functions were transferred to the General Synod.
 Additionally, there are Diocesan Synods and deanery synods, which are the governing bodies of the divisions of the Church.